-The financial statements include two kinds of statements that present different views of the School.
-The first two statements are Government-wide Financial Statements that provide a broad overview of the School's overall financial status, in a manner similar to a private-sector enterprise.
+The Government-Wide Financial Statements provide a broad overview of the School's overall financial status, in a manner similar to a private-sector enterprise.

-The Statement of Net Position presents information on all of the School's assets, deferred inflows and outflows, and liabilities, with the difference between the two reported as net position.
+The Statement of Net Position presents information on all of the School's assets and liabilities, with the difference between the two reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the School is improving or deteriorating.

-The Statement of Activities presents information showing how the government's net position is reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
-Thus, for some items, revenues and expenses are reported in this statement that will only result in cash flows in future fiscal periods (e.g., earned but unused vacation leave).
+The Statement of Activities presents information showing how the government's net assets are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
+Thus, for some items, revenues and expenses are reported in this statement that will only result in cash flows in future fiscal periods.